 If the calling and called parties are not connected to the same exchange, the calling exchange must take part in the correct routing of the call.
 For this purpose first the called number is analyzed and then the available paths through and outside the exchange are examined to route the call.

 The local exchange set up the first choice of trunk group to which the call is routed and which of these is free.
-If all are busy, then the call is routed to the second choice trunks and so on.
+If all are busy, then the call is routed to the second-choice trunks, and so on.

-- If all trunks of direct route are busy.
+- If all trunks of the direct route are busy.
 Then the connection is established through STDC 73.
 In this route, the third digit "9" of the trunk code is required to be retransmitted.
 The PTDC group selector of STDC 73 uses it.

 - If all trunks of this route are also busy.
-Then another alternative route is selected, i.e., the connection is established over STDC group selector of the MTDC 7.
-In this case, the last three digits "394" are required to be retransmitted.
+Then another alternative route is selected, i.e., the connection is established over the STDC group selector of the MTDC 7.
+In this case, the last three digits of "394" are required to be retransmitted.

 - If all the trunks discussed above are busy, then there is a fourth and last possibility of routing.
-The PTDC extend the connection to STDC 58.
-This STDC extend the connection over a direct route to PTDC 739 or over the over flow routes through STDC 73 or MTDC 7.
-This point represents a second and a last choice alternate routing, i.e., the back-bone route over MTDC 5.
+The PTDC extends the connection to STDC 58.
+This STDC extends the connection over a direct route to PTDC 739 or over the overflow routes through STDC 73 or MTDC 7.
+This point represents a second and a last choice alternate routing, i.e., the backbone route over MTDC 5.
 In this case, all four digits of the trunk code have to be transmitted.